rgvlee/LazyCache.Testing/README.md

 ## Overview

-The intent of this library is to provide an easy to use, fully functional system mock for the LazyCache IAppCache interface.
+The intent of this library is to provide an easy to use, fully functional system mock of the LazyCache IAppCache interface.

 ## Resources